ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/03-how-to-store.md

 tags: ['system-design', 'databases', 'storage', 'sql', 'nosql']
 ---

+Data is the new oil, they say.
+But unlike oil, you can't just store it in barrels.
 Welcome to Part 3 of our system design series!
 We've covered networking fundamentals and connectivity patterns—now it's time to tackle one of the most critical decisions in system architecture: **where and how to store your data**.

 Every application needs to persist data, but the options are vast and often overwhelming.
 Should you use SQL or NoSQL?
 What about blob storage for images?
 When does a time-series database make sense?
 In this article, we'll explore the storage landscape, from the performance characteristics of different storage mediums to the strengths and trade-offs of various database systems.